dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.PathGeometry> class defines the following properties:

-- `Figures`, of type <xref:Microsoft.Maui.Controls.Shapes.PathFigureCollection>, which represents the collection of <xref:Microsoft.Maui.Controls.Shapes.PathFigure> objects that describe the path's contents.
+- <xref:Microsoft.Maui.Controls.Shapes.PathGeometry.Figures>, of type <xref:Microsoft.Maui.Controls.Shapes.PathFigureCollection>, which represents the collection of <xref:Microsoft.Maui.Controls.Shapes.PathFigure> objects that describe the path's contents.
-- `FillRule`, of type `FillRule`, which determines how the intersecting areas contained in the geometry are combined.
+- <xref:Microsoft.Maui.Controls.Shapes.PathGeometry.FillRule>, of type <xref:Microsoft.Maui.Controls.Shapes.FillRule>, which determines how the intersecting areas contained in the geometry are combined.
 The default value of this property is `FillRule.EvenOdd`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-For more information about the `FillRule` enumeration, see [.NET MAUI Shapes: Fill rules](fillrules.md).
+For more information about the <xref:Microsoft.Maui.Controls.Shapes.FillRule> enumeration, see [.NET MAUI Shapes: Fill rules](fillrules.md).

 > [!NOTE]
-> The `Figures` property is the `ContentProperty` of the <xref:Microsoft.Maui.Controls.Shapes.PathGeometry> class, and so does not need to be explicitly set from XAML.
+> The <xref:Microsoft.Maui.Controls.Shapes.PathGeometry.Figures> property is the `ContentProperty` of the <xref:Microsoft.Maui.Controls.Shapes.PathGeometry> class, and so does not need to be explicitly set from XAML.

 A <xref:Microsoft.Maui.Controls.Shapes.PathGeometry> is made up of a collection of <xref:Microsoft.Maui.Controls.Shapes.PathFigure> objects, with each <xref:Microsoft.Maui.Controls.Shapes.PathFigure> describing a shape in the geometry.
 Each <xref:Microsoft.Maui.Controls.Shapes.PathFigure> is itself comprised of one or more <xref:Microsoft.Maui.Controls.Shapes.PathSegment> objects, each of which describes a segment of the shape.
 There are many types of segments: